Gunther-Schulz/Python-ACAD-Tools/README.md

 - If the `layers` option is omitted in applicable operations, the operation will be performed on the current layer.
 - Some operations may have additional options not listed here.
 Refer to the specific method implementations for more details.
 - For the buffer operation, use positive distance values for outer buffers and negative values for inner buffers.
+- The difference operation now supports a `reverseDifference` flag to control the direction of the difference operation.